Get Your Employment Arbitration Case Packet — File in Chula Vista Without a Lawyer

 Feeling undervalued and targeted, Maria raised concerns with HR, suspecting discrimination and retaliation after she anonymously reported delays in project deadlines earlier that year.
 HR denied any wrongdoing, and VistaTech maintained the demotion was due to shifting project needs.
 When informal negotiations failed, Maria invoked the arbitration clause in her employment contract, filing a formal claim in June 2023 seeking reinstatement, back pay, and damages totaling $90,000.

-The arbitration hearing was held in a small conference room downtown Chula Vista in late September, presided over by Arbitrator Linda Chen, a retired judge experienced in employment law.
+The arbitration hearing was held in a small conference room downtown Chula Vista in late September, presided over by Arbitrator the claimant, a retired judge experienced in employment law.
 Both sides brought in witness testimony — Maria’s direct supervisor testified that the demotion was performance-based, citing a dip in Maria’s project contributions.
 Maria countered with emails and timelines showing she had consistently met deadlines despite limited resources and argued the demotion was actually retaliation for raising compliance flags.

-Financial records revealed that VistaTech had been under pressure to tighten budgets, but Arbitrator Chen noted inconsistencies in the claimed “performance issues” timeline and the rapid demotion following Maria’s report.
+Financial records revealed that VistaTech had been under pressure to tighten budgets, but Arbitrator Chen noted inconsistencies in the claimed performance issues” timeline and the rapid demotion following Maria’s report.
 After carefully weighing the evidence and testimony across three days, the arbitrator delivered her award in November 2023.

 Maria reflected that the arbitration process, while stressful and lengthy, gave her a voice and a tangible resolution that would have been harder to achieve in court or through internal negotiations alone.
 For VistaTech, the experience was a wake-up call to handle employee concerns more transparently and timely.